meairey/AFRP/AFRP Master Code/README.md

 Thanks!

-##### Code Inventory
+#### Code Inventory

-The following files are used to load in AFRP data, filter it, and do several simple data wrangling manipulations.
+##### The following files are used to load in AFRP data, filter it, and do several simple data wrangling manipulations.

 `AFRP_Function.html` - Illustrative document describing how to use the functions to manipulate data

+`AFRP_Function.Rmd` - Markdown file used to create `AFRP_Function.html`

+`AFRP_Functions.R` - Contains the actual functions.
+This needs to be loaded into scripts to use existing functions using `source("AFRP_Functions")` at the top of your script.